Reaching out to the hurting world with love, compassion and hope!

 In August of 2011, this facility was also destroyed by fire.
 Three local churches immediately reached out to assist with a new location and the mission has been operating at Second Baptist Church in downtown Conway ever since.

 Several years ago, as a result of multiple generous donations, the mission was able to build a structure on South Donaghey Avenue in Conway.
-That location has served primarily as a place for storage but will be the eventual central location for continued food box distribution, offering meals, health & beauty items and clothes, with the hope of expansion to include brief stays for homeless individuals, a Bible study room, a washeteria, and a furniture and small appliance showroom.
+That location has served primarily as a place for storage but will be the eventual central location for continued food box distribution, offering meals, health & beauty items and clothes, A Bible study room, a washeteria, and a furniture and small appliance showroom.

 Funds for this operation are desperately needed to reach the goal of locating all of the mission’s operations to the facility.
 Please click here to learn more about supporting the effort and joining God’s work in the Soul Food Café Mission.